analogcode/Swift-Radio-Pro/README.md

 Q: The song names aren't appearing for my station?
 A: Check with your stream provider to make sure they are sending Metadata properly.
 If a station sends data in a unique way, you can modify the way the app parses the metadata in the "metadataUpdated" method in the NowPlayingViewController.

-Q: Sometimes the station desc does not disappear when the album art loads?
-A: We are working on that, thank you for your patience.

 ##RadioKit SDK Example